gpn64/Cortonis-Pharma-Sales-Dashboard/README.md

 Switches the value column between Sales, Units Sold, Orders, Price/Unit, and Customers.

 **Parameter 2 — Dimension**
-Switches the breakdown axis between:
+A dropdown switches the breakdown axis between:
-- Country → Region
+- Locations (Country → Region)
 - Product Class → Product
 - Channel → Sub-channel
 - Sales Team → Sales Rep

+The matrix displays three columns: the absolute value, a data bar for visual ranking, and a **Var% vs. Last Year** column — color-coded green/red — so performance context is visible directly in the breakdown without needing a separate visual.

 This dual-parameter architecture means the user can explore any metric across any dimension from a single page — without navigating away or duplicating report pages.